mitoyarzun/zxingfragmentlib/README.md

         }
     });
     ```
-3. Look a the included sample for better reference.
+4. Enjoy!

+A sample activity is included, look at SampleActivity.java, SampleFragment.java and sample_activity.xml to get an idea.

+If you have any questions contact me (Jaime) at android@welcu.com.

-## Collaboration
+## Contributing

-Any code improvements are appreciated, just submit a pull request.
+Any code improvements and bug reports are appreciated, just submit a pull request or open an issue.

 ## TODO

 * Add a LICENSE file (Apache 2.0 ?)
 * Remove unused XMLs
 * Remove PreferencesActivity
+* Add a gradle build file

+## Author

+Jaime Oyarzun <jaime@welcu.com>